 Mental healthcare services for special groups

-In South Africa, women, LGBTQIA+ members, people with disabilities (intellectual and physical), migrants, refugees, and older adults may be more vulnerable to experiencing mental health challenges.
+In South Africa, women, LGBTQIA+ people, those living with disabilities (intellectual and physical), migrants, refugees, and older adults may be more vulnerable to experiencing mental health challenges.

 Refugees and migrants often encounter unique challenges, such as integration difficulties and post-traumatic stress due to migration experiences.
 Consequently, the prevalence of xenophobia in South Africa puts foreign nationals at risk of severe psychological distress.